wkdgmr/wkdmod/README.md

 <a href="https://www.youtube.com/watch?v=6lJHouylAdA" target="_blank" rel="noopener noreferrer">wkdmod gameplay trailer</a>

-wkdmod is compatible with standard DevilutionX characters.
+wkdmod is compatible* with standard DevilutionX characters.
 Simply copy your character data and stash data into the **devxmods/wkdmod folder in %appdata%/roaming/**

-wkdmod is compatible with Diablo & Hellfire game modes within DevilutionX.
+***WARNING** Unique Items are not forward compatible.
+They will morph when brought into wkdmod, it is suggested to just toss them on to the ground or sell them to a vendor.
+However, white and magic (blue) items are forward compatible into wkdmod.

 ### **DevX Release 1.5.x** with additional **NEW** features: